-The Prime Minister has announced that a National War Memorial Park is to be created in Wellington as the Government’s key project to acknowledge the Centenary of the First World War, which will be completed in time to be the centrepiece of Anzac Day commemorations in 2015.
+The National War Memorial Park in Wellington will be created as the Government’s key project to acknowledge the Centenary of the First World War.
+This will be completed in time to be the centrepiece of Anzac Day commemorations in 2015.

 It will be achieved by undergrounding State Highway One between Tasman/ Tory and Taranaki Streets to create a Memorial Precinct.
 This will be made up of the Tomb of the Unknown Warrior, the National War Memorial, the Hall of Memories and the National Carillon but is currently divided by State Highway 1.